The legal test the local authority must apply

 - Waiting until close to the deadline before contacting a mediation adviser

-- Writing grounds of appeal that only say 'the LA is wrong' without specific reasons
+- Writing grounds of appeal that only say 'the local authority is wrong' without specific reasons

 - Not including your own detailed parent evidence — the Tribunal wants to hear from you